hisubram/mobilefoundation/c_using_mfs_p2.md

 Data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance.
 This data is used to recreate your server.
 {: note}

-##	Setting up advanced configuration
+##	Setting up advanced configuration in Professional 1 Application plan
 {: #using_mfs_advanced_p2}

 Use the **Start Server with Advanced Configuration** from the `Overview` page to create the server with advanced or custom settings.
 You can also update the server settings to customize your server configuration by clicking the **Configuration** tab. {{site.data.keyword.mobilefoundation_short}} gives you access to some advanced settings.